mudasir-st/portfolio/index.md

       <img src="assets/img/Indianapolis_Drainage_Map.jpg" alt="Indianapolis Soil Drainage Map" class="map-thumb">
     </a>
     <p>
     This map illustrates soil drainage classes across the Indianapolis region using SSURGO data from the USDA NRCS.
-By joining spatial and tabular datasets, soils were categorized into different classes.
-      The map supports applications in urban planning, stormwater management, and environmental analysis.
+By joining spatial and tabular datasets, soils were categorized into different classes  The map supports applications in urban planning, stormwater management, and environmental analysis.
     </p>
   </div>